 65. In healthcare professions like dental care, you will be required to establish good working relationships with people from all walks of life.
 Talk about what you think will be your strengths and challenges in establishing these relationships with your future clients.
 Will you have more success or challenges in relation to:

-- young versus old clients
+- Young versus old clients

-- clients from different cultures
+- Clients from different cultures

-- clients at different levels of health
+- Clients at different levels of health

-66. A YouTube video of a group of junior high-school boys verbally abusing bus monitor Karen Klein went viral this July.
+66. A YouTube video of a group of junior high-school boys verbally abusing bus monitor Karen Klein went viral in July.
 The abuse included taunts, profanity, physical ridicule, and even threats to Karen’s person and home, ultimately resulting in her breaking down and crying.
 The video prompted an investigation on the part of school officials and local police.
-They were suspended from school and given 50 hours of community service.
+The boys were suspended from school and given 50 hours of community service.
 Klein stated that she would not press charges, partly because of the flood of criticism aimed at the boys.
 Do you believe the boys’ punishments were just, or what could have been done differently?

 67. You are working alone in a convenience store as a cashier late at night.
 An older man comes in and buys a coffee.
 He is staggering, seems disoriented, and you smell alcohol on his breath.
 On the way out, he bumps into a shelf and knocks some cereal boxes off.
 He tries to put the boxes back, but cannot manage this task.
 What actions might you take in this situation?
 Provide reasons for your responses.

 68. You are on holiday at a Mexican beach resort with some friends who are staying one floor down from you.
 In the middle of the night, a large earthquake takes place, and the building you are in is severely damaged.
-You have injured your leg, suspect it might be fractured, and you hear someone yelling for help near by.
+You have injured your leg, suspect it might be fractured, and you hear someone yelling for help nearby.
 What would you do?

 69. A message that recently appeared on the Web warned readers of the dangers of aspartame (artificial sweetener – Nutrasweet, Equal) as a cause of an epidemic of multiple sclerosis (a progressive chronic disease of the nervous system) and systemic lupus (a multisystem auto-immune disease).
-The biological explanation provided was that, at body temperature, aspartame releases wood alcohol (methanol), which turns into formic acid, which is in the same class of drugs as cyanide and arsenic."
+The biological explanation provided was that, at body temperature, aspartame releases wood alcohol (methanol), which turns into formic acid, which is in the same class of drugs as cyanide and arsenic.
 Formic acid, they argued, causes metabolic acidosis.
-Clinically, aspartame poisoning was argued to be a cause of joint pain, numbness, cramps, vertigo, headaches, depression, anxiety, slurred speech and blurred vision.
+Clinically, aspartame poisoning was argued to be a cause of joint pain, numbness, cramps, vertigo, headaches, depression, anxiety, slurred speech, and blurred vision.
 The authors claimed that aspartame remains on the market because the food and drug industries have powerful lobbies in Congress.
 They quoted Dr. Russell Blaylock, who said, “The ingredients stimulate the neurons of the brain to death, causing brain damage of varying degrees."
 Critique this message, in terms of the strength of the arguments presented and their logical consistency.
 Your critique might include an indication of the issues that you would like to delve into further before assessing the validity of these claims.

 70. Why do you want to be a physician?
 Discuss this question with the interviewer.

 71. Universities are commonly faced with the complicated task of balancing the educational needs of their students and the cost required to provide learning resources to a large number of individuals.
 As a result of this tension, there has been much debate regarding the optimal size of classes.
-One side argues that smaller classes provide a more educationally effective setting for students, while others argue that it makes no difference, so larger classes should be used to minimise the number of instructors required.
+One side argues that smaller classes provide a more educationally effective setting for students, while others argue that it makes no difference, so larger classes should be used to minimize the number of instructors required.
 Discuss your opinion on this issue with the examiner.

 72. The parking garage at your place of work has assigned parking spots.
-On leaving your spot, you are observed by the garage attendant as you back into a neighbouring car, a BMW, knocking out its left front headlight and denting the left front fender.
-The garage attendant gives you the name and office number of the owner of the neighbouring car, telling you that he is calling ahead to the car owner, Tim.
+On leaving your spot, you are observed by the garage attendant as you back into a neighboring car, a BMW, knocking out its left front headlight and denting the left front fender.
+The garage attendant gives you the name and office number of the owner of the neighboring car, telling you that he is calling ahead to the car owner, Tim.
 The garage attendant tells you that Tim is expecting your visit.
 Enter Tim’s office.